https://github.com/Phenomite/AMP-Research

 - PEERING for educators.
 Educators can use the PEERING infrastructure in teaching students the Internet routing architecture.
 The students access to live BGP sessions to multiple ISPs.

 is a command line tool to run SQL queries directly on PCAP files, the results can be outputted as JSON (default), formatted/compact CSV and XML.
-It also contains a very simplistic web-server in order to inspect PCAP files remotely,
+It also contains a very simplistic web-server to inspect PCAP files remotely,

-IP | Network | ToolThis is an improvement on the traditional traceroute program.
-It is able to detect multiple distinct routes and display them accordingly.
+This is an improvement on the traditional traceroute program.
+It can detect multiple distinct routes and display them accordingly.
 The classical traceroute would produce weird results on changing network routes.

 Another similar program is Dublin traceroute.

-IP | Network | ToolTraceroutes can be hard to understand.
+Traceroutes can be difficult to understand.
 PathVis visualizes the network connections of your computer.
 It creates a tree of network nodes, with the root being the PathVis computer.
 The tree shows the paths to the other endpoints the computer is talking too.

 The blog post introduces PathVis and explains the motivation behind it.

-DNS | ToolA free and configurable DNS stub-resolver.
+A free and configurable DNS stub-resolver.
 It provides customizable blocking, such as for ads, trackers, or malicious websites.
-Additionally, statistics can be shown, such as for most blocked website.
+Additionally, statistics can be shown, such as for the most blocked website.

 It can also function as a DHCP server for clients on the same network.